Fire Engineering Training Community

 Bio:

-Bryan Altman is a Lieutenant for the Worth County (GA) Fire Department.
-He is an 8 year veteran of the fire service.
+Bryan Altman is Training Officer for the Tifton (GA) Fire Department.
+He is an 15 year veteran of the fire service.
 He began his career with the Tifton-Tift Co.
-(GA) Fire Department and was there for 3 years and then went to Ashburn Fire and Emergency Services (GA) and was there for 4 years serving as Lieutenant.
+(GA) Fire Department in 2004 and was there for 3 years and then went to Ashburn Fire and Emergency Services (GA) and was there for 4 years serving as Lieutenant.
 He spent 2011 as a full time instructor and Captain with the Georgia Fire Academy teaching the Basic Firefighter Program and assisted with live fire classes, he is still an adjunct instructor for GFA.
-He had the honor of teaching at the Metro Atlanta Firefighters Conference in 2012 and also had a article published in the 2012 October issue of FireEngineering magazine and on the Fire Training Toolbox Website.
-He is certified as a Firefighter 2, Acting Officer, Live Fire Instructor, Basic Firefighter Instructor, Fire Instructor 2, Diploma in Fire Science Technology, and is Georgia F.L.A.M.E.S.
-COD # 159.
+He had the honor of teaching at the Metro Atlanta Firefighters Conference in 2012 and 2019, he also had a article published in the 2012 October issue of FireEngineering magazine and on the Fire Training Toolbox Website.
+He is certified as a Firefighter 2, Acting Officer, Live Fire Instructor, Basic Firefighter Instructor, Fire Instructor 2, has a Diploma in Fire Science Technology, and is Georgia F.L.A.M.E.S.
+COD #159 and SPARTAN #21.

 Latest Activity